Divorce is Not the Answer

 The world does not revolve around you.
 You need to work at getting along with your husband.
 You need to extend grace to your husband.
 Your husband is not being mean on purpose — sometimes he just doesn’t think.

 Marriage is a covenant relationship, and God made it that way because He realized that left to our own, we would want to walk away.
 But a covenant is a commitment, so we must stick it out and work at it.
-If you need tips on how to work at it, spend some time reading the very helpful articles on the FamilyLife website or make plans now to attend a Weekend to Remember marriage conference.
+If you need help on how to work at it, talk to a trusted, wise older couple, your Pastor, a Pastor at a neighborhood church, but seek wise counsel somewhere, don’t suffer and stew in silence.

-If you need someone to talk to, I encourage you to call your local church or locate a Christian counselor.
+If you need someone to talk to and don’t know where to start, I encourage you to call your local church or locate a Christian counselor.
 But don’t just give up.
-Divorce is not the answer.
+Divorce is not the easy answer.